pstaeuble9/Udacity-FEND-Project5-RestaurantReview/README.md

 ## Project Overview

-This is #6 student project made for Udacity classroom on Front-End Web Developer track.
+This is project #6 for the Udacity nanodegree - Front-End Web Developer.

 For the **Restaurant Reviews** projects, students have to incrementally convert a static webpage to a mobile-ready web application.

 In **Stage One**, this project is a static design that lacks accessibility and need to convert the design to be responsive on different sized displays and accessible for screen reader use.
 There is also need to add a service worker to begin the process of creating a seamless offline experience for users.

 #### Specification